 - Naloxone kit distribution to emergency responders across the state

 - Addiction supports for jailed individuals to reduce the rate of recidivism, including transitional support models upon release

 - Development of recovery housing for those leaving addictions facilities

 - Implementation of Crisis Text Line statewide

 - Capitalized on $26 million in federal funding, made possible via the 21st Century Cures Act to address the opioid epidemic.

 Annually, OhioMHAS delivers over $72 million to local boards to implement mental health, gambling, and substance addiction services.
 The funds go towards services such as crisis intervention, screenings, assessments, therapy, assistance with medication, addiction treatment, supported recovery, and reintegration into society.

 Addiction Treatment In Indiana

-In conclusion, it is an encouraging sign that both Indiana and Ohio have seen significant growth in government funding and an expansion of addiction treatment and rehab services.
-Hopefully, this will lead to more people actively seeking out the help they need.
+In conclusion, it is an encouraging sign that Indiana and Ohio have seen significant growth in government funding and an expansion of addiction treatment and rehab services.
+Hopefully, this will lead to more people actively seeking the help they need.

 If you or a loved one struggles with substance use, we want you to know you are not alone.
 Help is here when you are ready, and our caring team will do our best to connect you with the resources you need to see it through.
 Call 317-449-8029 to talk to a Landmark Recovery Patient Navigator and 216-243-5589 if you need treatment in Ohio.